gatsbyjs/gatsby/docs/docs/graphql-concepts.md

 }
 ```

-It’s good practice for your helper components to define and export a fragment for the data they need.
+It's good practice for your helper components to define and export a fragment for the data they need.
 For example, on your index page you might map over all of your posts to show them in a list.

 ```jsx:title=src/pages/index.jsx
 import React from "react"